Cooking Leader

 • 4 large eggs, at room temperature

-• 2 tsp key lime zest (or regular lime zest)
+• 2 teaspoon key lime zest (or regular lime zest)

-• 1 tbsp key lime juice (from 4–6 key limes or 1 regular lime)
+• 1 tablespoon key lime juice (from 4–6 key limes or 1 regular lime)

 • 1 cup whole milk, at room temperature